mfasihi/QaSAL_Coexistence_MAC/README.md

 ## 📄 Citation

 If you use this code in your work, please cite our paper:
-M.R.Fasihi and B.L.Mark, "QoS-aware State-Augmented Learnable Algorithm for Wireless Coexistence Parameter Management", June 2025.
+Mohammad Reza Fasihi and Brian L. Mark, “QoS-aware State-Augmented Learnable Algorithm for Wireless Coexistence Parameter Management”, Jun.
+2025; [http://arxiv.org/abs/2506.22652 arXiv:2506.22652].

 ## 🧱 Project Structure